edoardotolva/edoardotolva.github.io/_teaching/GTA.md

 ### Teaching Assistant for St John’s College: 2020/2021
 * Paper IV International Trade
 -->
-I have teached in several course at the master and bachelor level in topics related to international trade and macroeconomics.
+I have taught several courses at the master’s and bachelor’s levels on topics related to international trade and macroeconomics.

 <!-- First Expandable Section -->
 <h3 class="expandable-header">